donb4iu/Kalaxy2/markdown/websites_generation/dauxio_kalaxy2.md

 ## Issues

-1. Git Pages wont display the pages in a directory named **Documentation**
+1. Git Pages won't display the pages in a directory named **Documentation**

 ## Automatic Generation